ridamansour/ridamansour/README.md

 # Hi, I'm Rida Mansour 👋

 I'm an Information Technology student at Al-Quds University (Dual Studies Program), blending academics with hands-on industry experience.
-And occasionally convincing machines to do my math :D.

 ## 🚀 What I Do